Survival of weak-field seekers inside a TOP trap: Introduction

-Where, $\omega_{osc}= \sqrt{\frac{k}{m}}$, is the frequency of oscillation of atom cloud inside the trap and $k$ is given by, $k=\frac{|\mu|A_0^2}{2B_0}$, $\mu$ is the magnetic moment of the atom. \\ In order to make $\omega_{osc}$ arbitrarily small, one must reduce the ratio $\frac{A_0}{B_0}$ arbitrarily.
-But, this can make the radius $R_0$ of the circle of death \cite{clear, nine} arbitrarily large.
-Therefore, we need a judicious arrangement of this three different frequencies.
-Eq.(1) is a sufficient criterion for trapping of weak field seekers in a TOP trap, in this context, here we would like to raise the question {\it is it necessary?} The answer is no and we will see that explicitly in this article.
+where, $\omega_{osc}= \sqrt{\frac{k}{m}}$, is the frequency of oscillation of atom cloud inside the trap and $k$ is given by, $k=\frac{|\mu|A_0^2}{2B_0}$.
+Here, $\mu$ is the magnetic moment of the atom and $m$ is the atomic mass. \\ In order to make $\omega_{osc}$ arbitrarily small, one must reduce the ratio $\frac{A_0}{B_0}$ arbitrarily, which on the other hand make the radius of the circle of death ($R_0$) \cite{clear, nine} arbitrarily large.
+Therefore, we need a judicious arrangement of these three different frequencies.
+Eventually the time scale of this spatial oscillation of the atoms is large compared to that of the rotating bias field and the dynamics of the spin states\cite{six, ten}.
+Hence, by exploiting the slow motion of the atom cloud, we can always maintain the condition $\omega$, $\omega_0 >> \omega_{osc}$ with a proper choice of TOP trap parameters.
+Hence, Eqn.\ref{eq:1} is a sufficient criterion for trapping of weak field seekers inside a TOP trap.
+Here, we would like to raise the question: {\it is it necessary to satisfy the criterion $\omega<<\omega_0$ to ensure adiabatic evolution of weak field seeking states?} The answer is no and we will see that explicitly in this article.
 Therefore, we can relax the condition (1) and can avoid the difficulties arising from the complex adjustment of these above mentioned frequencies (or time scales).
-Furthermore, {\it we would like to know whether adiabatic evolution of weak field seeker state is at all necessary for a successful TOP trapping}.
+Furthermore, {\it we would like to know whether adiabatic evolution of weak field seeking state is at all necessary for a successful TOP trapping}.
 Our present work is devoted towards addressing these two relevant queries. \\

-We have organized the article in the following way.
-After the introduction, we have discussed the necessary and sufficient criteria for adiabatic evolution of weak field seeker states.
-In Section II, we have examined the time evolution of the state without adopting any time averaged description of the magnetic field.
-We have solved the Schr\"odinger equation explicitly to show how far one can trap the weak field seeker state even if they do not go thorough an adiabatic evolution.
-At the end, we have summarized our investigations and have discussed the importance and possibilities of our findings.
+We have organised the article in the following way.
+After the introduction, in Section II, we have discussed the necessary and sufficient criteria for adiabatic evolution of weak field seeking states at any given parametric position of atoms by exploiting the separability of the dynamics of spin state and spatial wave function.
+In Section III, for a given parametric position, we have examined the time evolution of the spin state by solving Schr\"odinger equation for a time varying Hamiltonian without adopting any time averaged description of the magnetic field.
+Finally, in section IV we have evaluated the spatial average of survival probability for weak field seeking state by considering the motion of the atom cloud along with evolution of spin degrees of freedom.
+At the end, we have summarised our investigations and have discussed the importance and possibilities of our findings in the domain of cold atom physics.